 Just look in the mirror when you first experience the taste and then decide whether you want to have it this way or try a few tricks.
 The trick I used for a while until I got used to the bitterness of the juice is this.

 After trying the tip, look in the mirror again, and see how happy and satisfied you feel for accomplishing this challenge.

-But the best way to make the most of the leaves is by drinking the raw juice.
+But the best way to make the most of the leaves is by drinking the raw juice, which can instantly quench your thirst and provide hydration.
 So, try reducing the fruits in your drink gradually and see the magic unfold!

 Jokes apart, bioactive extracts like papaya leaf juice should be taken in small and regulated doses and under medical supervision to avoid undesirable side effects.